fabian57fabian/archero_bot_57/README.md

 ## Issue: Adb not working
 If adb doesn't work or installation failed, check out this [video](https://www.youtube.com/watch?v=vr0GLIufzkM).
 It explains how to install on windows and ubuntu.

+## Statistics saving

+Every game statistics is saved in datas folder as a **statisics** csv file.
+It can be opened by LibreOffice or Excel.
+\
+This is usefull in future games plotting to know how it performed.

 ## Extra